Prompto Argentum: Promotion and reception

-Reception

 Shortly after the release of the Final Fantasy XV: Episode Duscae demo in March 2015, Tabata and his team discovered that Prompto came last in a popularity survey, falling behind several minor characters featured alongside the main cast, and was generally disliked by series fans.
 This motivated the development team to put more effort into redesigning Prompto's appearance and redefining his in-game role, as they wanted all four members of the group to be equally popular or likeable.
 The team later realized that the game's photography feature is a viable approach to bring him closer to players, and made it a part of his character.
 The character's reception with players would improve following the launch of XV in November 2016.
 For example, Prompto ranked No. 38 in the Top 75 of NHK's "All-Final Fantasy Grand Poll of Japanese players" in 2020, which tallied over 468,000 votes.
-Critics like Brendan Caldwell from Rock, Paper, Shotgun have observed that fans have reacted very positively to Prompto's role as an in-game photographer.
+Critics like Brendan Caldwell from Rock, Paper, Shotgun have observed that fans have reacted positively to Prompto's role as an in-game photographer.

 Prompto is recognized as one of Robbie Daymond's most iconic or notable characters.
-His decision to record a complimentary personalized Christmas greeting dedicated to the daughter of a fan as Prompto in 2016 received media attention and was met with praise.
+Daymond's decision to record a personalized, in-character Christmas greeting dedicated to the daughter of a fan in 2016 received media attention and was met with praise.

 Several critics from numerous video game publications have expressed their appreciation for the character.
 Dennis Carden from Destructoid chose Prompto as his favourite video game character from 2016.
 He described him as an example of a well-executed comic relief character, because his antics are used judiciously without hindering the overall experience.
 Carden also found that Prompto always reacts appropriately whenever the story of XV takes a darker turn, which is balanced by the brief moments of levity provided by Prompto's friendly and upbeat personality.
 Ethan Gach from Kotaku observed that he stood out among the voiced characters of the Final Fantasy series, as few have had a fleshed out backstory or has been as charming with the sense of fun they impart as Prompto.
 Ed Thorn from Rock, Paper, Shotgun said he is very fond of Prompto, more than any other AI-controlled video game companion character he had encountered, and suggested that he would be a welcome presence in every game he plays.
-Andrew Webster from The Verge said Prompto’s photos are a critical narrative tool, which help players tell their own stories while creating a deeper connection with the game's cast.
+Andrew Webster from The Verge said Prompto's photos are a critical narrative tool, which help players tell their own stories while creating a deeper connection with the game's cast.
 Salvatore Pane from Paste Magazine considered Prompto to be the "heart" of the group; he wrote at length about how Prompto's antics helped him recall happier memories of his younger years, and how deeply the character's desperate need for validation resonated with him.
 Allegra Frank and Simone de Rochefort from Polygon as well as Gita Jackson from Kotaku have expressed their appreciation for the character's visual appeal and physical attractiveness.